Vokinloksar/work_gantt_mermaid/README.md

 This is a inspired project after I know mermaid-js.
 Used to keep a personal log of the time consumed on company projects

+## idea

+just following the [official way](http://mermaid-js.github.io/mermaid/#/usage) of creating a static html page for render

 ##  dev